Minnesota Attorney General's Office

 Interest rates are at historically low rates right now.
 Yet, many lenders won’t let homeowners—including those who are current on their mortgages—refinance to take advantage of these low market rates because the homeowners are “underwater” on their home mortgage (i.g., owe more on their mortgage than their home is worth).
 If this applies, a homeowner may wish to explore the following:

 What is a short sale?
 Millions of Americans are “underwater” on their home mortgage, meaning they owe more on their mortgage than their home is worth.
 A short sale is when a bank allows a homeowner to sell the home for less than the principal balance of the mortgage.
 With short sales, sellers should be aware that the bank may still hold the seller liable for the deficiency (i.e., the difference between the principal amount owed on the mortgage and the selling price).
 If the seller has a second mortgage, the seller may be liable to the owner of the second mortgage debt for any deficiency as well.

 Tips to follow.
 If interested in a short sale, ask the bank about the application and qualification process.
 Also ask the bank (including the bank that services a second mortgage, if applicable) if it will hold the borrower liable for the deficiency balance following the short sale.
 Keep in mind that banks have been known to drag their feet and take months to evaluate short sale requests.
 There may be income tax consequences, so borrowers may want to consult with a tax advisor.

 Finding a Reputable Foreclosure Counselor

-Because there are fraudsters that prey on those who have difficulty making their mortgage payments -- whether by charging fees for “help” negotiating a modification or otherwise - borrowers should use a HUD approved housing counseling agency.
-Borrowers can search for HUD approved housing counseling agencies using the link below:
+Because there are fraudsters that prey on those who have difficulty making their mortgage payments -- whether by charging fees for “help” negotiating a modification or otherwise -- borrowers should use a HUD-approved housing counseling agency.
+Borrowers can search for HUD-approved housing counseling agencies using the information below:

 U.S. Dept. of Housing and Urban Development